Wednesday, November 26, 2025

 My career-long and post-working observations of higher education have left me with lingering questions of how higher education should respond to the trauma of falling enrollment, declining budgets, public skepticism, and attacks by Trump administration leaders.
 As Secretary McMahon persists in downsizing (and potentially eliminating) the Education Department, officials either decry the carnage or scramble to find a way to preserve essential commitments without the Department's infrastuctural help.
 Questions of how diversity of enrollment can be supported if realigned in the Department of Labor or how educationally purposeful international education can be maintained in the Department of State are vexing to say the least.
 Educators who are invested in these issues will no doubt strive to hold the ground of their values and commitments.

 Rachel Toor, Inside Higher Education contributor and co-founder of The Sandbox, asked the central question in her recent essay "Is Higher Ed Broken?"
 Relying on observation from professional conferences, campus visits, and conversations with college presidents, Toor explains that change is resisted from above (oversight Boards) and below (mid-management, faculty, and staff).
 She describes the dilemma of all the in-between in saying, "Meanwhile, most of us are stuck in the messy middle, trying to do everything everywhere all at once.
 Research, workforce training, student life, athletics, DEI, study abroad, mental health - missions layered like geological strata.
 The result?
 Silos, identity crisis, bloat and burnout."
+The shrinking pipeline for students coupled with uncertainty over funding resulted in Fitch's rating of the higher education sector as deteriorating.

 It is unlikely that Rachel Toor's insights will raise sufficient awareness to bring change but the major point she makes is that the middle of the higher education industry have to mobilize to address systemic issues that most are reluctant to face.
 Especially when it comes to faculty, flexible hours and negligible accountability are privileges that are difficult to uproot.
 Robert Reich's book, Coming Up Short, ends with a poignant description of the joys of faculty life.
 As I suggest in this review, with the privileges of faculty life comes the responsibility of legacy - something that shows you gave your best effort in your life's work.
 And the best effort now has to include saving our higher education institutions, small and large, public and private, struggling or privileged.

 I bemoan the loss of higher education as I experienced it during my working career.
-However, in order to survive the trauma of what is underway, faculty, student affairs and other staff, will all have to consider models that will renew and protect the commitments of enriched and deeper learning, preparation for engaged citizenship, and preparation for an ever-changing world of work.
+However, in order to survive the trauma of what is underway, faculty, student affairs and other staff, will all have to consider models that will renew and protect the commitments of enriched and deeper learning, preparation for engaged citizenship, and resilience in an ever-changing world of work.
 And the number of our institutions will decline, look different, and abandon privileges that are no longer fiscally feasible.

 Friday, November 14, 2025